 A consent order is a written agreement that is approved by a court.
 A consent order can cover parenting arrangements for children (a ‘parenting order’) as well as financial arrangements such as property and spousal maintenance.

 The difference between a Financial Agreement and Consent Orders dealing with division of property or parenting arrangements is that the Financial Separation Agreement does not need to be lodged with the Court for approval, and is not subject to review by the Court or put on public record.

 The parties may elect to enter into a property settlement agreement (more accurately known as a Financial Agreement) in preference to Consent Orders where they require certainty of outcome, rather than having the court impose its view of how assets are to be divided.

-A financial separation agreement made under section 90UD allows the partners to decide for themselves how to manage these obligations without the need for entering court proceedings, reducing stress and the risk of extended litigation.
+A financial separation agreement for Defacto couples made under section 90UD allows the partners to decide for themselves how to manage these obligations without the need for entering court proceedings, reducing stress and the risk of extended litigation.

 “Thank you for your help.
 Your process was very good and easy to follow.
 My allocated lawyer acted promptly and was very helpful in explaining everything to me.
 Well done.”
 Helen B.

 Separation Agreement for De facto couples are available for immediate download.
 We’ve drafted these comprehensive Kits to comply with section 90UD of the Family Law Act 1975 providing the legal framework for a compliant separation agreement that will save you hundreds and possibly thousands of dollars.